MrMatAP/kaso-mashin/README.md

 It is not possible to include networking configuration this way for obvious chicken & egg reasons.
 If you need to configure the network of the VM then you must update the config drive you commented out earlier.
-You can just doubleclick the config drive `INSTANCEDIR/cloud-init.img` mrmat-playground already created for you and update the files.
+You can just doubleclick the config drive `INSTANCEDIR/cloud-init.img` kaso-mashin already created for you and update the files.
 This will show up as a 'CIDATA' drive on your desktop.
 Be sure to eject that drive once you updated its content.

 You can also automate the creation of such a config drive using the following commands: